-Job title Postdoctoral Research Associate in Deep Learning Division Mathematical, Physical and Life Sciences Department Mathematical Institute Location Andrew Wiles Building, Radcliffe Observatory Quarter, Woodstock Road, Oxford, OX2 6GG Grade and salary Grade 7: £38,205 - £44,263 per annum Hours Full time (37.5 hours per week) Contract type Fixed-term (36 months) Reporting to Professor Justin Sirignano Vacancy reference 168225 Additional information This is a full-time position that cannot be held concurrently with any other substantive post without the explicit permission of the Head of Department.
+Job title Postdoctoral Research Associate in Infectious Disease Modelling Division Mathematical, Physical and Life Sciences Department Mathematical Institute Location Andrew Wiles Building, Radcliffe Observatory Quarter, Woodstock Road, Oxford, OX2 6GG.
+Grade and salary Grade 7.3: £38,205 per annum Hours Full time Contract type Fixed-term (36 months/ 3 years) Reporting to Professor Robin Thompson Vacancy reference 169224 Additional information This is a full-time position that cannot be held concurrently with any other substantive post without the explicit permission of the Head of Department.
 This post is subject to a 12-month probationary period.
-This post is funded by Engineering and Physical Sciences Research Council (EPSRC).
-(PLEASE NOTE: Applicants are responsible for contacting their referees and making sure that their letters are received by the closing date).
+This post is funded by the Biotechnology and Biological Sciences Research Council.
+(PLEASE NOTE: Applicants are responsible for contacting their referees and making sure that their letters are received by the closing date)